trinodb/trino/docs/src/main/sphinx/connector/oracle.rst

 Type mapping
 ------------

-Both Oracle and Trino have types that are not supported by the Oracle connector.
-The following sections explain their type mapping.
+Because Trino and Oracle each support types that the other does not, this connector modifies some types when reading or writing data.
+Data types may not map the same way in both directions between Trino and the data source.
+Refer to the following sections for type mapping in each direction.

 Oracle to Trino type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^